 1938: Today Senator Norris of Nebraska made a recommendation that President Roosevelt appoint Felix Frankfurter, Professor of Law at Harvard University and one of the original New Deal advisers, to the United States Supreme Court to fill the vacancy caused by the death of Justice Benjamin Cardozo.

-1938: In article entitled “Children Go to Palestine,” the New York Times reports on the migration of 167 Jewish children from Austria and Germany to Palestine.
+1938: I “Children Go to Palestine,” published today described the migration of 167 Jewish children from Austria and Germany to Palestine.
 The youngsters are part of the Third Aliyah and are being settled at Ain Harod and Kfar Jecheskiel.

 1938: The situation in Palestine threatened to grow worse when Moslem ecclesiastical authorities issued a fatwa calling for Iraqi participation in the fighting in Palestine which was labeled a Jihad.
 Thousands of young Iraqis responded by rushing to sign up at recruiting stations set up in Baghdad.